Kidney donor stories: This story by living donor can shock!

 It's said that we are what we think.
 Our mental state affects our physical state.
 Our thoughts and emotions affect each cell of our body at a particular moment.

-In case of living donor, you are actually giving off a part of your soul.
+In case of a living donor, you are actually giving off a part of your soul.

 Isn't this amazing?
 It's miraculous, in fact!